violetatrajkova/TestProject/README.md

     # Traverse through all array elements
     for i in range(n-1):
-    # range(n) also work but outer loop will repeat one time more than needed.
+    # range(n) also works but the outer loop will repeat one time more than needed.

         # Last i elements are already in place
         for j in range(0, n-i-1):